 - The table of contents at the beginning of this manual and within each section shows where the information is located. - The index will enable you to search for specific information. - This Owner's Manual depicts lefthand drive vehicles.
-Operation is similar for right-hand drive vehicles. - The Owner's Manual uses the engine identifier code.
-The corresponding sales designation can be found in the section "Technical data". - Directional data, e.g. left or right, or front or back, always relate to the direction of travel. - Displays may not support your specific language. - Display messages and interior labelling are written in bold letters.
+Operation is similar for right-hand drive vehicles. - The Owner's Manual uses the factory engine designations.
+The corresponding sales designations can be found in the section "Technical data". - Directional data, e.g. left or right, or front or back, always relate to the direction of travel. - The vehicle display screens may not support your specific language. - Display messages and interior labelling are written in bold letters.